 Alzheimer’s disease, the most common form of dementia, is the sixth leading cause of death in the U.S. For most people, the subject of Alzheimer’s brings fear and trepidation.
 Why?
 Because the thought of deteriorating brain function and memory loss is frightening.
-Unfortunately current medical treatments are inadequate, dealing only with its end result.
+Unfortunately, current medical treatments are inadequate, dealing only with its end result.

 Let’s explore some of the known risks associated with dementia and learn how to lower those risks.

 You may not have heard the term “type 3 diabetes” as another name for Alzheimer’s Dementia.
 Type 2 diabetes and prediabetes, also called insulin resistance, are both strongly linked to the development of Alzheimer’s dementia.
 This could actually be good news because it means this is a preventable risk factor.

-- Heavy metals, such as lead in pollution and mercury in dental amalgams, and large fish, like tuna, swordfish and shark increase the risk of dementia.
-In the 1800’s the term “mad as a hatter” came about because hat makers were using a form of mercury to make fur hats and it destroyed brain cells.
+- Heavy metals, such as lead in pollution and mercury in dental amalgams, and large fish, like tuna, swordfish, and shark increase the risk of dementia.
+In the 1800s the term “mad as a hatter” came about because hat makers were using a form of mercury to make fur hats and it destroyed brain cells.

 - There are several genes that predispose to Alzheimer’s such as the ApoE4.
 However, just because we have a gene does not mean it will be expressed.
-Every time we eat, exercise, sleep, meditate, communicate, create something, play, learn and love, we are turning genes on and off.
+Every time we eat, exercise, sleep, meditate, communicate, create something, play, learn, and love, we are turning genes on and off.

 The good news is the brain can actually grow and change in a positive way, even as we get older.